richgumy/black_sensor/README.md

 3. Send voltage measurement data via serial
 4. Iterate to next set of current electrodes.
 5. Back to step 1.

+These steps are done using a PC to send commands for switching the MUC PCB and query messages sent to the SMU to get voltage and current values.

 #### Features:
 - Simple serial control
 - Voltage measurement time integration
+- Nonense data checker (Throw error if SMU Isrc voltage saturating or DC power supply saturating)
+- Logs the electrode resistance at beginning of cycle

 #### Future Features:
 - More drive modes: Pseudo polar, PP-PP
-- Nonense data checker (Throw error if SMU Isrc voltage saturating or DC power supply saturating)
 - Speed up measurement rate from 0.3Hz to ??Hz

 ## 3 - Reconstruction software